cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hanger hesitated before answering.
 "The west wing," he finally admitted.
 "In the old wine cellar beneath the servant’s quarters."

+"Move it?
+Why?
+And how?"
+I asked, my curiosity piqued.

+"The night it vanished, I waited until the household was asleep," Hanger explained, his eyes darting toward the door as if ensuring we were alone.
+"The servants' quarters were empty—most of the staff had gone to the village fair.
+I knew it was my only chance."

+"But how did you manage it alone?"
+I pressed.
+"That chest is no small thing."

+"There’s a hidden passage, sir," Hanger replied, his voice dropping to a near whisper.
+"Runs from the study to the wine cellar.
+Edward showed it to me years ago, when he needed help moving some... sensitive items.
+I used it that night.
+Took me near an hour, but I got the chest down to the cellar without a soul noticing."

 Holmes exhaled slowly, his mind already forming the next move.
 "A bold decision, Mr. Hanger.
 And a dangerous one."

 Watson shot Holmes a questioning glance.
 "What now?"